annikaeld/Rewind./README.md

 ![Project Logo](img/rewind-logo.png)

-JavaScript techniques applied to implement the front-end functionality for a social media application
+JavaScript techniques applied to implement the front-end functionality for a social media application.
+The application is in both light mode and dark mode.

 ## Description